mokosip/work-reflection-service/README.md

 refers to the container itself, not your host machine.
 Using "host.docker.internal" allows the container to access services running on your host machine.

+## Markdown Export

+When you add a reflection, it is automatically exported to a markdown (.md) file in the `reflections` directory.
+The files are named using the format `reflection-YYYY-MM-DD.md` (e.g., `reflection-2023-06-15.md`).

+Each markdown file includes:
+- A header with the reflection date
+- The full content of your reflection

+This feature makes it easy to:
+- View your reflections in any markdown editor
+- Include your reflections in documentation
+- Share your reflections with others

 ## Future Enhancements

 - Persistent storage (database integration)
-- Export reflections to various formats (PDF, CSV)
+- Export reflections to additional formats (PDF, CSV)
 - Search functionality
 - Tags and categorization